thexerocouk/thexerocouk.github.io/_posts/2025-04-24-cohort-1-wrapup.md

 Our **first online cohort for the Wireless Mastery course** wrapped up earlier this month, and I couldn't be more thrilled with how it went.
 We had **12 engaged and passionate participants** who brought great energy, asked fantastic questions, and made it an incredibly rewarding experience.

 The live, instructor-led training was just the beginning.
-All participants now have **full access to the course recording and materials**, which are available anytime via our training platform:
+All participants now have **full access to the cohort recording and materials**, which are available anytime via our training platform:

 [Access Your Materials Here](https://training.thexero.co.uk/courses/enrolled/2784520)